CoffeSiberian/truck-tools/README.md

 - Mods management
 - Modify kilometers traveled by the truck
 - Changing the truck (no need to go to the garage)
+- Allow cities to be unlocked and grages to be purchased in a specific way and not in a general

 ### Related projects